 Every man and every woman is a star.

-By the Qabalistic method of Kenneth Grant, where the chapter and verse numbers of the book may be compounded, the verse equals 13, the number of the Priestess of the Silver Star.
-The star in question doubles as both moon and star, for the path of Kether, the ‘height’, signifies the Supreme Attainment.
-Kether, the Crown of the Tree of Life, may only be approached through the reflecting mirror of Da’ath, the ‘higher moon’ at the outer threshold of the planetary system, glyphed by the lower sephiroth.
+By the Qabalistic method where chapter and verse numbers may be compounded, the verse equals 13, path of the Priestess of the Silver Star.
+The star is also a moon, for Da’ath is the ‘height’, the summit.
+The ‘higher moon’ is located at the outer threshold of the planetary system glyphed by the lower sephiroth.
 Da’ath is best understood as the apex of a tetrahedronal pyramid, of which the first three numbers form the base.
-Thus, at the summit all ways meet.
+At the summit, all ways meet.
 The left hand path and right hand path cease to have meaning, as do all other conventions.